jakeharding/repo-health/README.md

 This was tested using v1.12.6 of [Docker](https://docs.docker.com/engine/installation/linux/ubuntu/) and v1.11.2 of [Docker Compose](https://docs.docker.com/compose/install/).
 Any version below these are untested.

 Step 1: Clone `repo-health` onto your local machine.
+Run `git clone https://github.com/jakeharding/repo-health.git` to clone.

 Step 2: Make sure `mysql` is not running locally and that port 3306 and 8000 are free.
+If running on ubuntu, run `service mysql stop`.

 Step 3: Go to the root folder of `repo-health` and run `docker-compose up`.
 This will run through all of our configurations.
 This process wil take a couple of minutes.